drykxs/alonetavia/README.md

-# alonetavia
+# Alonetavia
-OSP16.1 Standalone With Octavia
+An OSP16.1 Standalone deployed with Octavia (LBaaS) RHEL8.2